-A MCS cohort member was only matched when there was a record for them as a patient within the various databases, hence the difference in the numbers of matched cases for each type of dataset.
-The matching is subject to a quality indicator recorded in the variable 'match_rank' that allows the user to assess the quality of match, but this is not available in the refreshed data (2024 linkage).
+A Next Steps cohort member was only matched when there was a record for them as a patient within the various databases, hence the difference in the numbers of matched cases for each type of dataset.
+The matching is subject to a quality indicator recorded in the variable 'match_rank' that allows the user to assess the quality of match.